essar05/TimedRanker/README.md

 * RoyalCommands AFK Integration
 * lang.yml file for easy message customization
 * Uses Vault for permission management
-* Stores total gameplay time in an SQLite .db file
+* Stores total gameplay time in an SQLite .db file or MySQL database

 Changelog
 ---------

+**v1.4.1**

+* Update to CB 1.6.4-R0.1
+* Added support for MySQL databases
+* Added feature for converting old SQLite databases to MySQL
+* Added feature which deletes players who haven't logged in for a configurable amount of time from the database
+* Added command for adding playtime to a player
+* Added command to delete a player from the database
+* Minor fixes to some commands and methods

 **v1.3.6**